spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 - An *Arrayable* by calling `toArray` on it
 - An *array*

-This list can be extended using extra normalizers, find more about it here. // TODO link
+This list can be extended using extra normalizers, find more about it [here](https://spatie.be/docs/laravel-data/v2/advanced-usage/normalizers).

 When a data object cannot be created using magical methods or the default methods, a `CannotCreateDataFromValue` exception will be thrown.